CleasbyCode/pdvrdt/README.md

 This program can be used on Linux and Windows.

-1,048,444 bytes is the inflated/uncompressed (zlib) limit for your arbitrary data.
+1,048,444 bytes is the inflated (uncompressed) limit for your data file.
-132 bytes is used for the barebones iCCP profile.
+132 bytes is used for the basic iCCP profile.
 (132 + 1048444 = 1,048,576 [1MB]).

 To maximise the amount of data you can embed in your image file, I recommend first compressing your data file(s) to zip/rar formats, etc.  Make sure the zip/rar compressed file does not exceed 1,048,444 bytes.

-Your file will be encrypted, deflate/compressed (zlib) and embedded into the image file (iCCP Profile chunk).
+Your file will be encrypted, deflate/compressed (zlib) and embedded into the image file.

 You can insert & extract up to five files at a time.